-The group's business activities, together with the factors likely to affect its future development, performance and position are described in the Strategic Report.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are described in the Strategic Report.

-The directors have considered the five-year business plan and the cash position of the group, specifically the sufficiency of the funds available to fund the operating and capital investment activities of the group for the 12 months from the date of signing the Financial Statements.
+Kelda Finance (No.1) Group has available a combination of cash and committed undrawn bank facilities totalling £590.6m at 31 March 2019 (2017/18: £690.2m).
+The directors have considered the five year business plan and the cash position of the Group, specifically the sufficiency of the funds available to fund the operating and capital investment activities of the Group for the 12 months from the date of signing the financial statements.
 In addition, Yorkshire Water Services Limited has an indefinite licence to operate as a water and sewerage operator terminable with a 25-year notice period.
-As a consequence, the directors' believe that the group is well placed to manage its business risks successfully.
+As a consequence the directors believe that the Group is well placed to manage its business risks successfully.